yuqwang1/AppBnB/README.md

 }
 ```
 ### Bookings
-* User with logged in is able to book the spots if they are available.
+* When logged in, users are able to book available spots.
-* User can customize the date and guests for the spot they want to book.
+* Users can customize the date and guests for the spot they want to book.
-* User can view the spot rating and how many reviewers on the booking form.
+* Users can view the spot rating and a booking's reviews.

 ### Reviews